GrahamCampbell/Laravel-Binput/README.md

 **Facades\Binput**

-This facade will dynamically pass static method calls to the `'binput'` object in the ioc container which by default is the `Classes\Binput` class.
+This facade will dynamically pass static method calls to the `'binput'` object in the ioc container which by default is the `Binput` class.

 **BinputServiceProvider**